BartGijsbers/CN105Gateway/README.md

 Setting parameters is done in this format:
 * Topic: cn105gw/cmnd
 * Payload (json encoded as strings): {"SetFlowTemperature":"33"}

-## MQTT options
-For better compatibility it is possible to receive the topics in an other format.
-When the flag "itemInTopic" is set to "true" then all the /tele topics will be expanded with command number of the packet.
-The items in the payload will not have spaces in their names.
-* Topic: cn105gw/tele/0x09
-* Payload: {"Zone1_Room_Temp_Setpoint":"21.0","Zone2_Room_Temp_Setpoint":"23.0","Zone1_Flow_Temp_Setpoint":"32.0","Zone2_Flow_Temp_Setpoint":"31.0","Legionalla_Temp_Setpoint":"65.0","Flow_Temp_Range_Max":"35.0","Flow_Temp_Range_Min":"25.0"}

 ## Implemented settings:
 All settings are done in Topic: cn105gw/cmnd